mayerrobert/jmurmel/README.md

 * Small language, small implementation, "hackable"
 * Avoid undefined behaviour, throw an error instead
-* When Murmel differs from Common Lisp the differences should be made obvious, i.e. a Common Lisp program should either work in JMurmel or throw an error
+* Where Murmel differs from Common Lisp the differences should be made obvious, i.e. a Common Lisp program should either work in JMurmel or throw an error
 * Compilation and execution speed at this time is somewhat low priority compared to the previous items